The robots meta tag and X-Robots-Tag made clear

 While the biggest search engines understand the majority of restrictive directives, small local search engines may not know how to read indexing instructions in the HTTP header.
 If your website targets a specific region, it’s important to familiarize yourself with local search engines and their characteristics.

-The primary function of the robots meta tag is to hide pages from the SERPs.
-On the other hand, the X-Robots-Tag allows for broader instructions to be set for the whole website, informing search bots before they crawl web pages and saving the crawl budget.
+The primary function of the robots meta tag is to hide pages from SERPs.
+On the other hand, the X-Robots-Tag lets you set broader instructions for the whole website.
+You can use it to inform search bots before they crawl web pages and save your crawl budget.

 To add the X-Robots-Tag header, use the configuration files in the website’s root directory.
 The settings will differ depending on the web server.